Raphhh/puppy-application/README.md

 ### What is a middleware?

-A middle ware is just a code executed before the controller.
+A middleware is just a code executed before the controller.
 The middleware will trigger the call of its associated controller.

 For example, imagine you want to call a controller only for users with admin rights.
 Then, your middleware can control this for you by filtering only accessible controllers.